 Triple Crown Sports are done by athletes who are in extremely good shape.
 Yosemite National Park has its own triple crown and it doesn't even involve a horse!
 This is an extreme sport that has you climbing Half Dome, El Capitan and Glacier Point...all in one long day.

-The most amazing thing about this athletic feat is that Kellenberger finished the linkup in 14 hours, 53 minutes.
+The most amazing thing about this athletic feet is that Kellenberger finished the 3 different climbs in 14 hours, 53 minutes.

 "I felt pretty good right after," he said.
 "Just another day on the trail, I guess."